United Kingdom profile - Timeline

 1929 - World stock market crash.
 Unemployment begins to rise in UK.

 1931 - Economic crisis.
 Millions are unemployed.
 National Government coalition formed.

 1936 - King Edward VIII abdicates over relationship with an American divorcee, Wallis Simpson.

 1938 - Prime Minister Neville Chamberlain meets the leader of Nazi Germany, Adolf Hitler, in Munich.
 Chamberlain says he has averted war with Germany.

 1939 - Germany invades Poland.
 UK declares war on Germany.

 1940 - Winston Churchill becomes prime minister.
-British fighter pilots repel German air attacks in the Battle of Britain.
+Fighter pilots repel German air attacks in the Battle of Britain.
 London and other cities badly damaged in German bombing raids.

 1944 - Allied troops invade France from Britain on D-Day (6th June) and begin to fight their way towards Germany.